 Single-leg standing bodyweight calf raises – 3 sets of as many reps as you can

 Note: This should be challenging enough, and if you have some stairs at home, you’ve got everything you need for this exercise.
+Ensure you have the right eco-friendly clothing to make workouts easier!

 Are you interested in improving your core conditioning and developing impressive core strength and stability?
 But maybe you don’t have access to a gym or fancy equipment, so you’re worried?
 Or perhaps, you enjoy the comfort and convenience of at-home fitness and want to develop solid core strength or maintain your core conditioning in the...